The Case for Learned In-Memory Joins: Learned Indexed Nested Loop Join

-\textbf{Estimating Request Buffer Sizes.} Here, we present a worst-case bound on the request buffer size, that overcomes these two challenges, and describe how to obtain this size.
+\textbf{Total Buffers' Size Upper Bound.} Here, we present a worst-case bound on the total size of the request buffers needed by an {\rmi}.
 Note that our goal is to maximize the {\inlj} performance with {\rmi} and its variant {\grmi}, not to minimize the buffer sizes.
 Therefore, this analysis is useful for gaining intuition about request buffer sizes, but does not reflect worst-case guarantees in practice.

-Assume an {\rmi} rooted at the model $r$.
-Let $n$ and $m$ be the total number of models and fan-out, respectively, of this {\rmi}.
-Also, denote $S(n)$ to be the total size (in number of models) of request buffers associated with this {\rmi}, without the buffer size needed at the root $r$.
-We set the buffer size needed at the root $r$ to be $n + S(n)$ (i.e., equals to the total size of all models and the buffers for non-root models in this {\rmi}).
-This is intuitive because if the {\rmi} nodes and all its buffers (excluding the buffer for its root node) fit into the cache, they can be reused before eviction from the cache.